3.2 Stormwater Management Design

 Ground-Level Encroachment: Encroachment onto potential usable, open space on the ground-level surface of the site

-The highest-ranking SMPs include bioinfiltration, bioretention, porous pavement, and green roofs.
+The highest-ranking SMPs include bioinfiltration, bioretention, permeable pavers, reinforced turf, and green roofs.
 Bioinfiltration is ranked highest for its ability to infiltrate stormwater and provide triple bottom line benefits while being cost effective and long-lasting.
 Similarly, bioretention is ranked very high, reflecting its ability to settle suspended solids and cycle nutrients via plant uptake.

-The designer is encouraged to incorporate SMPs from this Hierarchy tier into his or her stormwater management design.
+The designer is encouraged to incorporate SMPs from this Hierarchy tier into their stormwater management design.
 As discussed in Section 2.4, projects that manage stormwater with SMPs only in this category are eligible for a Surface Green Review.
-Advantages of a Surface Green Review include a shorter (five-day) PCSMP Review Phase and the option to postpone infiltration testing until construction.
+Advantages of a Surface Green Review include a shorter (five-day) Post-Construction Stormwater Management Plan (PCSMP) Review Phase and the option to postpone infiltration testing until construction.

-SMPs considered to have medium preference (subsurface infiltration, cisterns, blue roofs, and ponds and wet basins) tend to efficiently manage stormwater via infiltration, volume reduction, or detention.
+SMPs considered to have medium preference (subsurface infiltration, cisterns, blue roofs, porous asphalt, porous concrete, and ponds and wet basins) tend to efficiently manage stormwater via infiltration, volume reduction, or detention.
 These SMPs often provide fewer triple bottom line benefits and may not last as long as more highly preferred SMPs.

 Step 2 –Determining Residual Management Requirements